 *Our band, The Imprints, played on Club 6 in March '67.
 They pre-recorded us at the CJVI studios and we lip-synched our way through a half dozen numbers.
 I do remember a large mob of screaming girls climbing on and trying to get into our cars when we were leaving. ..........Alas, that hasn't happened for quite a while ! *By Michael Rice more info

 Blues X Five

-In the photo L-R Richard Moore, Ron Flatman, Norm MacPherson, John Fisher and Ed Wright more infoArticles: High times in Victoria: Remembering the Summer of Love, Focus by Brad Nugent March 1967, Focus by Brad Nugent February 1968
+In the photo L-R Dave MacPherson, Norm MacPherson, John Fisher, Britt Hagarty and Ed Wright more infoArticles: High times in Victoria: Remembering the Summer of Love, Focus by Brad Nugent March 1967, Focus by Brad Nugent February 1968

-One of the 3 bands who was tied for votes in the 2008 category of "Most Influential Group 1960-1965".
-The Good Young Days Chorus: Yes, we had some great times, Then we went our separate ways I’m not one for reminiscing But those were the Good Young Days Verses: It started in Oak Bay, Behind a curtain made of tweed, Rocking U... more info
+One of the 3 bands who was tied for votes in the 2008 Victoria Music Hall of Fame in the category of "Most Influential Group 1960-1965".
+In memory of Don Crocker The Good Young Days Chorus: Yes, we had some great times, Then we went our separate ways I’m not one for reminiscing But those were the Good Young Days Verses: It ... more info

 Audio: The Rise & Fall of Flingel Bunt "Live" on Club 6 1966, Lucille "Live on Club 6" 1965, Shine On Sun 1966Articles: Focus by Brad Nugent